OlisDS/UF_RSLK_LINE_SENSOR/README.txt

 Github: https://github.com/OlisDS/UF_RSLK_LINE_SENSOR.git

 Desc:
-This code will be drivers for students to interface the line sensor with their robot
+This code will consist of drivers for students to interface the line sensor and their robot
 along with example code for the sensor.
+Demonstation code will also be included.
 This may incorporate additional mod 6 content(TBD).

 Objectives of the Module(from TI document):
 1. Basics of functions, conditionals, loops, and calculations in C (covered by all TAs)